Application Collectors

 In your application, follow the instructions on the collector Install page to initialize the AIDR client.
 Use the copy button in the code examples to insert the snippet with the endpoint URL and token values automatically filled in.

-Alternatively, you can manually copy the AIDR base URL from the Playground tab and the Current Token value from the Config tab, then set them as environment variables:
+Alternatively, you can manually copy the token and AIDR base URL from the Config tab, then set them as environment variables:

 Examples for some common languages: